smart EQ fortwo (2018)

 The complete guide to the smart EQ fortwo (2018), from the car itself to running costs and charging.

+This guide is based on the EQ fortwo Coupe.
 The smart EQ fortwo is the full battery electric version of smart's legendary city car, and its electric guise only serves to make it cooler.
 However relatively modest range (by 2019 standards) and no rapid charging keep it fairly confined to the urban environment.
 7 kW on-board charger comes as standard, but a 22kW on-board charger is optionally available that will enable you to charge in around an hour.

-Charging time for a smart EQ fortwo
+Charging time for a Smart EQ fortwo

-The table below shows the estimated time to charge your smart EQ fortwo from empty to full.
+The table below shows the estimated time to charge your EQ fortwo from empty to full.
 For rapid charging, we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.

 |Charging method||Typically found at||Charging time*||Range/hour**|